 Explanation: The sampling for the GCC construction for any MSP, the sampling is done as if separate control charts were to be set up for each stream.
 So there will be 4 units taken from each of the six streams.

-15. The practical situation of MSP says that all the data from the streams is perfectly correlated.
+15. The practical situation of MSP says that all the data from the streams are perfectly correlated.

 Sanfoundry Global Education & Learning Series – Statistical Quality Control.